siakhooi/bash-devutils/README.md

 # bash-devutils

-Package `siakhooi-devutils` as parent package of all `siakhooi-devutils-*` packages.
+Package `siakhooi-devutils` as parent package of several packages, basically for development purposes.

 ## Packages